Starbekk/Interactive-Backup-Management-System/README.md

 # Interactive Backup Management System

 This project was developed as part of the *Operating Systems 1* course.
 It is an interactive application for managing directory backups.
-The program allows users to create backups, monitor changes in real time, and synchronize multiple target directories concurrently.
+The program allows users to create backups, monitor changes in real time, and synchronize multiple target directories concurrently using separate processes.

 ---